WHAT ONE OF OUR TYPICAL PROVENCE BIKE TRIPS LOOKS LIKE.

-It's also important to remember that our tours are very flexible, meaning that these itineraries are by no way set in stone.
-These are guides as to what your tour could look like.
-On your arrival, by using our comprehensive Ride Directory (of 60+ rides) and our input, we can easily put together the tour that is right for you, thus making the most of your time in Provence.
+Remember that these itineraries are by no way set in stone.
+These are guides as to what your bike vacation could look like.
+When your here, by using our Ride Directory (of 30+ self guided rides) and our input, we can easily put together the bike trip that is right for you, thus making the most of your time biking in Provence.

-Day 1: Arrival @ 4pm - Pick up bikes & GPS.
-Short demo & a 3kms ride to get you used to your GPS.
+Day 1: Arrival @ 4pm (Early arrivals from Noon) - Pick up bikes & GPS.
+A welcome drink and a full run-down on how to use the GPS.
 Then

-Day 6 - A lovely ride to the unique, and relatively unknown, Oppede le Vieux.
-Walk through the picturesque Rennaisance village and then up through the abandoned houses (due to an earthquake) to the rocky spur with its magnificent 360 views, ancient Chateau and Church - unforgettable.
+Day 6 - A lovely route to the unique, and relatively unknown, Oppede le Vieux.
+Walk through the picturesque Rennaisance village and then up through the abandoned houses (due to an earthquake) to the rocky spur with its magnificent 360° views, ancient Chateau and Church - unforgettable.
 30 kms / 18 miles.